 Here are a few of my most favorite photos from my trip to Toulouse!
 I hope these enhance your experience of a virtual evening living in French culture.

 Visiting Nice was a totally different experience than the other cities I have been to in France.
 It’s a French palm tree paradise kind of place.
-There are sort of these Miami Beach vibes, but in a French chateau like setting.
+There is sort of these Miami Beach vibes, but in a French chateau like setting.

 I’ve always dreamed about visiting the French Rivera, and I have to say, I was not disappointed!
 The vibe in Nice was very chill, it was a slower pace, and I quite enjoyed it!